We use cookies

 Access to Online Library Resources

-During the national lockdown, the Learning Resources Service continues to provide access to a wide range of online resources 24/7 to save you a trip to the campus to collect printed books if this trip is not essential.
+The Learning Resources Service provides access to a wide range of online resources 24/7 to save you a trip to the campus to collect printed books if this trip is not essential.

 E-books are available via the Heritage Library catalogue; online resources, such as e-journals and research databases, are available via the Blackboard, BTC Libraries page.